Mistakes to be avoided in CAT

 Basics of Reading Comprehensions, Logical Reasoning and topics in Quantitative aptitude are generally neglected by people and this results in a lot of mistakes.
 And towards the end, it comes as a regret since by then, there’s not enough time to go back and read the basic theory related to various topics.
 My advice would be to take ample time to read about each topic in the beginning and take notes for everything you learn and understand.
 It helps a lot towards the end.
 I couldn’t do that and I was searching for topics every single day during the last few days.

 - Not revising subjects time to time

 After the practice stage is over, the students focus on mock tests and forget about the subjects.
-They focus on questions rather than the theory behind that.
-This happens to most of the people.
+They focus on questions rather than the theory behind them.
+This happens to most people.
 That’s why it is crucial to revise the subjects periodically from videos, notes or books.
-It helps during mocks as well and a good score genuinely boosts the confidence.
+It helps during mocks as well and a good score genuinely boosts confidence.
 This can only happen if you’re up to date with the topics that you would find in the exam.

 - Copying others’ preparation strategy

 When it comes to forming a strategy for CAT, everyone has different opinions and people generally follow what others suggest.
 I believe that each student should form their own strategy to prepare for the exam as long as he/she is getting positive results.
 Listening to the experts is also important but you should not let that strategy enforce you to do things that negatively affect your preparation.

 This is another misconception that there should be a defined number of mocks that have to be taken before appearing for the actual exam.
 It is definitely not true at all.
 I have a friend who got a good score by giving 25 mocks and another one who also scored a similar percentile by giving 8 mocks.
 So, there is no fixed number for that.
 The mocks should be given according to preparation strategy rather than making strategy based on the number of mocks given.

 Common mistakes made during the exam